How We Teach

 Each small group stays together for the entire school year.
 This way, the teachers get to know the children as individuals and offer them activities that challenge them at their level.
 What a great way to learn a lot in a comfortable setting!

 We use the Spaulding program to teach the sounds and letters.
 As the children get older, we also practice sight words, initial and ending sounds, and blending sounds.

 We encourage appropriate handwriting (using the Zaner Bloser method) through fun, motivational activities.
-With the other children, we work on writing creative thoughts and sentences.
+With the older children, we work on writing creative thoughts and sentences.

 At Alpine Academy, math is hands-on.
-We make sure the children hold the coins, and manipulate the scales.
-At this age, the more hands-on, the better!
+We make sure the children hold the coins and manipulate the scales.
+At this age, the more action the better!